About the area

 About the local organisation and history of CRS involvement

-In 2013, CRS provided the funding for the upgrading of the building at Gumla Nagar from a two-roomed hut made of bamboo and mud to a concrete multi-purpose premises with three individual but connected sections, as well as toilet facilities.
+In 2013, CRS provided the funding for the upgrading of the building at Gumla Nagar from a two-roomed hut made of bamboo and mud (below left) to a concrete multi-purpose premises with three individual but connected sections, as well as toilet facilities (below centre and right).
 This centre can withstand the annual rains and flooding so will be an important community asset for many years to come.